amartinezacosta/MSP432-HC-05/README.md

 ***
 In order to use the project you will need to have the [MSP432 SimpleLink SDK](http://www.ti.com/tool/SIMPLELINK-MSP432-SDK) library installed.
 To install it follow the link and select the SIMPLELINK-MSP432-SDK option, after the installation is complete import this project into Code Composer's Workspace.

-The SD Card project is divided into two folders:
+The HC-05 project is divided into two folders:

 - **Hardware**: This folder contains all hardware peripheral code